Partial Lagrange Multiplier Expressions and Disjunctive Decompositions for Bilevel Optimization: Introduction

-Here $\mathcal{E}_1,\mathcal{I}_1,\mathcal{E}_2,\mathcal{I}_2$ are finite (or empty) index sets.
-We call problem \reff{eq:genblv} a bilevel polynomial optimization problem (BPOP) if all $F, f, h_i, g_j$ are polynomials.
-The functions $F$ and $h_i$ are called the upper level objective function and constraining functions respectively, while $f$ and $g_j$ are the lower level objective function and constraining functions respectively.
+Here $\mathcal{I}_1,\mathcal{I}_2$ are finite (or empty) index sets.
+We remark that an equality constraint $h=0$ can be equivalently given as two inequality constraints $h\ge 0$ and $h\le 0$.
+We call problem \eqref{eq:genblv} a bilevel polynomial optimization problem (BPOP) if all $F, f, h_i, g_j$ are polynomials.
+The functions $F$ and $h_i$ are called the upper-level objective function and constraint functions respectively, while $f$ and $g_j$ are called the lower-level objective function and constraint functions respectively.